azwaldo/h_client-MP/README.md

 # h_client-MP

-Extending the [Hypothes.is](http://hypothes.is) annotation tool to connect students with lessons, teachers, and each other.
+Extending the [Hypothes.is](http://hypothes.is) annotation tool.
+Connecting students and teachers with lessons and each other, right ther in the browser.
+(More X and P, please...see  XMPP.org)

 ## Description